jansyk13/kafka-streams-slow-stage/README.md

 [parallel-consumer](https://github.com/confluentinc/parallel-consumer).

 # Motivation
 Kafka is a great tool, but it is misused in many cases.
-One of the common pitfalls are slow stages with scale on demand requirement.
-Kafka itself is not very flexible in subscription model and scaling it, you can see this as good or bad.
+One of the common pitfalls is slow stages with scale-on-demand requirement.
+Kafka itself is not very flexible in a subscription model and scaling it; you can see this as good or bad.
-As an engineer I want to focus on writing my application using opinionated framework, which simplifies things for me.
+As an engineer, I want to focus on writing my application using an opinionated framework, simplifying things.
-That is why I like Spring Boot and Kafka Streams, they provide with wide ecosystem and many tools.
+That is why I like Spring Boot and Kafka Streams; they provide a broad ecosystem and many tools.
 All of this is great until you hit the mentioned pitfall with Kafka.
-This projects aims to showcase how to solve it without introducing different tool for messaging/streaming/queueing.
+This project aims to showcase how to solve it without introducing a different messaging/streaming/queueing tool.

+I recommend having a look at [introducing-confluent-labs-parallel-consumer-client](https://www.confluent.io/en-gb/events/kafka-summit-europe-2021/introducing-confluent-labs-parallel-consumer-client/).

 # Stream set up